shaunak/toxicity-analysis-bot/README.md

 This reddit bot will read all the comments of a user, use googles Perspective API to analzye each one for toxicity, and return the average score (more data to come) as a reply.

+Usage: !testbot /u/INSERT_USER_HERE
+You'll have to have perspective API credentials and your own reddit credentials as its a personal use script right now, but that'll change soon.

 This is a bot that is in beta.
 Currently is just a personal use script and will only operate on /r/bottesting.